Privacy Policy

 • Process payments and manage transactions

-• Analyze usage to improve user experience
+• Analyze usage to improve the website, programs, and user experience

 • Comply with legal obligations